 Finding the Right iPhone Keyboard

 Finding a portable keyboard for an iPhone is easy.
 There are tons of them on the market.
 It only becomes challenging when you throw in a few requirements as follows:

 - The keyboard must be full-sized.
-I’m not looking for a scaled down, mini keyboard.
-Touch typing on those are almost as difficult as touch typing on screen (at least for me).
+I’m not looking for a scaled-down, mini keyboard.
+Touch typing on those is almost as difficult as touch typing on the screen (at least for me).

 - It must be able to fit in my purse.
 In other words, I don’t want to carry a briefcase around to accommodate a large keyboard.

 - It must be wired.
 I’ve had Bluetooth keyboards before and I’m not very impressed with them.
 I’ve found them to be a bit quirky.
 I don’t want to power down my device and keyboard in order to correct quirky Bluetooth keyboard behavior.
 It’s frustrating and a time-waster.